U.S. Federal Government Budget as a Percent of GDP Over Time

 neglected in this chart.

-through 2015, as a percentage of the total Gross Domestic Product (GDP), or the total economic output of the United States.
+through 2018, as a percentage of the total Gross Domestic Product (GDP), the total economic output of the United States.

 5) See also U.S. Federal Government Budget Over Time.